lexman/ex-continuous-processing/README.md

     # Git is in detached HEAD, so we get back on the branch we are supposed to be
       - git checkout -B $TRAVIS_BRANCH

-Now we can see our travis build green !
+After we push this last change, we can see our travis build green !
+At last !

 ### One more step

-We can see two green builds !
+We can even see two green builds !
 Because when the first one succeeded, it pushed the data...
 Which triggered a new build !
 We have to add [Skip ci] to the commit message to prevent endless builds.
 So in the ``Makefile``, the ``git commit`` instruction will be changed to :